Events, gatherings, and campus spaces policy

 However, club or organization members may interact in person in a way that satisfies the rules for other informal gatherings (wearing face coverings, practicing physical distancing, and adhering to space capacity limits; in these contexts, access to the MIT campus indoors and outdoors remains limited to Covid Pass holders).
 Organization members need to decide on an equitable expenditure of funds, in consultation and in compliance with guidance from Student Organizations, Leadership, and Engagement (SOLE), given the likelihood that only some members will be able to benefit from in-person activities.

 Virtual organizational meetings don’t need to be registered.
-All virtual events still must be registered and approved of by the Institute via the new MIT Event Registration – Spring 2021 form.
+Any student organization-sponsored virtual events or gatherings must be registered and approved by the Institute via the MIT Event Registration – Spring 2021 form.